noahrav/offerings/rules.md

 There are two ways in which you can contribute to Collective Unconscious:

-- **Becoming a Developer**: A Developer can add something to the game which requires a reservation of database entries (maps, switches, variables, tilesets and battle animations). <@&940597385523003465>
+- **Becoming a Developer**: A Developer can add something to the game which requires a reservation of database entries (maps, switches, variables, tilesets and battle animations).
+This role is represented in the server as @Zone Weaver (Developer).
-- **__Becoming a Contributor__**: A Contributor can add something to the game which does not require any database entries to be reserved (music, sound effects, pictures, panoramas, unlockables, etc). <@&939659824113786950>
+- **__Becoming a Contributor__**: A Contributor can add something to the game which does not require any database entries to be reserved (music, sound effects, pictures, panoramas, unlockables, etc).
+This role is represented in the server as @Wandering Ghost (Contributor).

 You will obtain the role of Contributor or Developer as soon as your content is added in one of the game's updates.